aaron-fl/yaclipy/README.rst

     # root -v baz --name bob

 Commands can be chained together.
-The sub-commands available are known deterministically, either explicitly with the ``@sub_cmds`` decorator, or implicitly from the return type annotation.
+The sub-commands available are known deterministically, either explicitly with the ``sub_cmds`` decorator, or implicitly from the return type annotation.

 The complete chain of commands is fully parsed before any commands are actually executed.
 By making the sub-command lookup deterministic we can provide better help and documentation support.